Paullllllllllllllllll/ChronoMiner/README.md

 ### Phase 2: Context Integration

-#### Basic Context (Always Included)
+#### Unified Context System
-Basic context files provide fundamental information about the input source and are automatically loaded for every API request.
+ChronoMiner uses a unified context system that automatically resolves the most specific context available.
+Context is loaded from the `context/` directory with separate subdirectories for extraction and line-range-readjustment tasks.

-#### Additional Context (User-Selected)
+#### Context Resolution
-Additional context files provide detailed, domain-specific guidance and are only included when the user selects to use additional context.

-The user can choose between:
-- Default context: Uses schema-specific file from `additional_context/{SchemaName}.txt`
+The system searches for context in this order:
-- File-specific context: Uses `{filename}_context.txt` files located next to the input files
+1. File-specific: `{filename}_extraction.txt` next to the input file
+2. Folder-specific: `{foldername}_extraction.txt` in the parent directory
+3. Schema-specific: `context/extraction/{SchemaName}.txt`
+4. Global fallback: `context/extraction/general.txt`

-#### Context Hierarchy and Integration
+#### Context Integration
-All applicable context levels are combined and injected into the system prompt via placeholders:
+Resolved context is injected into the system prompt via the `{{CONTEXT}}` placeholder.
+If no context is found, the placeholder section is removed to save tokens.

-1. Basic context always inserted via `{{BASIC_CONTEXT}}` placeholder
-2. Additional or file-specific context inserted via `{{ADDITIONAL_CONTEXT}}` placeholder (if selected)
-3. User message remains clean: `"Input text:\n{chunk_text}"`
+User message remains clean: `"Input text:\n{chunk_text}"`

 ### Phase 3: API Request Construction